lam771994/Analysis-of-My-Runkeeper-Fitness-Data/README.md

 <a name="mot"></a>
  ## **Motivation:** :muscle:

 I finished my first half-marathon within 3 hours in 2019.
 It was a dreadful experience yet extremely rewarding.
 I did not train nor prepare myself for the marathon as it was a spontaneous decision, but I still managed to complete the 21km journey.
-Aside from the 'NEVER GIVE UP' spirit, I might have to thank my 'once in a while' cardio activities (i.e. mainly Running and Walking).
-Since 2014, I have been using a popular app called Runkeeper.
+Aside from the 'NEVER GIVE UP' spirit, I might have to thank my 'once in a while' outdoor cardio activities (i.e. mainly Running and Walking).
+Since 2014, I have been using a popular app called Runkeeper whenever I exercise outdoor.
 It is an excellent app that keeps track of your runs, goals and improvements.
 In this project, I would like to humbly present the analysis of my Runkeeper Fitness data and to provide an overview performance of my outdoor cardio activities.
 An unexpected insight will also be provided.

 [![IMG-1575.jpg](https://i.postimg.cc/Njfym45D/IMG-1575.jpg)](https://postimg.cc/ZC2Kh6Pv)